Inglorious Revolution: Political Institutions, Sovereign Debt, and Financial Underdevelopment in Imperial Brazil

-Inglorious Revolution highlighted in Elio Gaspari's column, Folha de S.Paulo and O Globo (excerpted w/out login here) (February 2016); Inglorious Revolution reviewed by Kirsten Schultz in American Historical Review (October 2016); reviewed by Zephyr Frank in Business History Review (December, 2016); reviewed by Anne Hanley at EH.net (June, 2016); reviewed by Gail Triner in Journal of Economic History (December 2016); reviewed in Diário do Comércio by Ulisses Ruiz-de-Gamboa, "Como era solvente meu Império," (March 2016); Inglorious Revolution reviewed in Americas Quarterly by Asher Levine, "What a 19th Century Default Says About Brazil's Crisis Today," (Winter 2016); Inglorious Revolution recommended reading at Casa das Garças (February 2016); by Rafael Ioris in History: Reviews of New Books (December, 2016); profiled by the research foundation of the state of São Paulo (FAPESP), "Quem não deve não tem crédito;" interview by Jorge Felix in Valor Econômico, "Lições da história econômica;" mention in the Folha de S.Paulo; cited in O Estado de S.Paulo; quoted in the Wall Street Journal; research on 19th century railroad subsidy profiled by Elio Gaspari in Folha de S.Paulo.
+Inglorious Revolution highlighted in Elio Gaspari's column in the Folha de S.Paulo and O Globo (excerpted w/out login here) (February 2016); Inglorious Revolution reviewed by Kirsten Schultz in American Historical Review (October 2016); reviewed by Zephyr Frank in Business History Review (December, 2016); reviewed by Anne Hanley at EH.net (June, 2016); reviewed by Gail Triner in Journal of Economic History (December 2016); reviewed in Diário do Comércio by Ulisses Ruiz-de-Gamboa, ["Como era solvente meu Império"] (March 2016); reviewed in Americas Quarterly by Asher Levine, ["What a 19th Century Default Says About Brazil's Crisis Today"] (Winter 2016); Inglorious Revolution recommended reading at Casa das Garças (February 2016); by Rafael Ioris in History: Reviews of New Books (December, 2016); profiled by the research foundation of the state of São Paulo (FAPESP), ["Quem não deve não tem crédito"]; interviewed by Jorge Felix in Valor Econômico, "Lições da história econômica;" research mention in the Folha de S.Paulo; cited in O Estado de S.Paulo; quoted in the Wall Street Journal; research on history of 19th century railroad policy profiled by Elio Gaspari in Folha de S.Paulo.

 Summerhill, "Brazil's Meltdown," Yale Books Unbound, December 2015